Wipe an iPhone without Passcode

 Step 4: Once the firmware is downloaded, you will get into a screen like the screenshot below.
 As required, type "0000" in the field.
 This mean that you agree to erase locked iPhone and restore it to factory settings.
 Read the warning and think before you hit the Unlock button.

-Step 5: The process of resetting locked iPhone kicks off.
+Step 5: The process of resetting unavailable iPhone kicks off.
 Leave it alone, for several minutes - depending on your internet speed.
 When it completes, your iPhone restarts and boots with Setup Assistant.
 Tap through the screen with step-by-step instructions to finish setting up your phone and access it without any hassle.

 Is there a way to factory reset an iPhone that is locked? iTunes won't recognize the phone unless it's unlocked.
 Ask yourself: Have you synced and backed up iPhone ahead of time to that computer where iTunes is installed before the device is locked?